duneroadrunner/SaferCPlusPlus/index.md

         auto l_string2_ptr = mse::rsv::as_a_returnable_fparam(string2_ptr);

         if (l_string1_ptr->length() > l_string2_ptr->length()) {
-            /* If string1_ptr were a regular TXScopeItemFixedPointer<mse::mtnii_string> and we tried to return it directly instead of l_string1_ptr, it would have induced a compile error. */
+            /* If string1_ptr were a regular TXScopeFixedPointer<mse::mtnii_string> and we tried to return it directly instead of l_string1_ptr, it would have induced a compile error. */

             return mse::return_value(l_string1_ptr);